simonlabcode/bakR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Removed non-portable flags from configure.win file.

+## R CMD check results

+## Resubmission
+This is a resubmission.
+In this version I have:

 * Corrected invalid CRAN URLs in vignettes.

 ## R CMD check results